PeterBengtson/control-tower-log-aggregator/README.md

 If any log files are encrypted with KMS keys from other accounts, make sure the originating accounts allow the Log Archive account to use them.

-If you have Control Tower version 2.8, 2.9, or 3.0 installed, clean out the entire contents of the Control Tower log bucket access log bucket (which has a name similar to `aws-controltower-s3-access-logs-111122223333-xx-xxxxx-1`) right before you begin installation of this application.
+If you have Control Tower version 2.8 or later installed, clean out the entire contents of the Control Tower log bucket access log bucket (which has a name similar to `aws-controltower-s3-access-logs-111122223333-xx-xxxxx-1`) right before you begin installation of this application.